Promoting Annandale on the Internet since 1998

 The initial concert with the enduring format of main act & support was held on Sat 17 November 1990 in the upstairs hall of the Annandale Neighbourhood Centre, main act The Roaring Forties, (still going strong) support Blue Heelers.
 The club attracts local, national & international acts, and the audience from across Sydney & wider afield!

-A few speeches, wine & nibblies plus songs from Margaret Walters, Sue Gee & Miguel Heatwole.
-All Welcome.
+A talk by Sandra Nixon, songs from Margaret Walters, Sue Gee & Miguel Heatwole plus wine & nibblies.